paulinho-16/MEIC-TVVS/assignments/assignment3.md

 # Assignment 3 - Boundary Value Analysis (Black-box Testing)

-### Introduction

-TODO: definição de Boundary Value Analysis, introdução
+*Boundary Value Analysis* is based on testing the boundary values of valid and invalid partitions.
+The behaviour at the edge of the equivalence partition is more likely to be incorrect than the behaviour within the partition, so boundaries are an area where testing is likely to yield defects.

+It checks for the input values near the boundary that have a higher chance of error.
+Every partition has its maximum and minimum values and these are the boundary values of a partition.

 Due to time and budget considerations, it is not possible to perform exhausting testing for each set of test data, especially when there is a large pool of input combinations.

-*Boundary Value Analysis* is a testing technique used as an easy way to intelligently select from the pool test case, such that all test case scenarios are covered.
+*Boundary Value Analysis* is used as an easy way to intelligently select from the pool test case, such that all test case scenarios are covered.

+The combination of *Equivalence Class Partitioning* and *Boundary Value Analysis* techniques results in some advantages, namely:

+- The test cases are reduced into manageable chunks
+- The effectiveness of the testing is not compromised in test cases
+- Works well with a large number of variables

-To try out this technique, we selected 3 out of the 5 functions from the 2nd Assignment.
+To try out these techniques, we selected three different functions from the package `de.dominik_geyer.jtimesched.project` of the *jTimeSched* project.
-For each one, we selected its previously defined partitions and performed a Boundary Value Analysis.
+For each one, we present the reason we decided to test it and its purpose.

-### Boundary Testing

-TODO: Falar mais dos inpoints e offpoints?

-*Boundary Testing* is a *Black-box* software testing technique where test cases utilize extreme ends or boundaries between partitions to test if they are valid.

-The behaviour at the edge of the equivalence partition is more likely to be incorrect than the behaviour within the partition, therefore boundaries are in an area where testing is likely to yield more defects.

-The basic idea in normal value testing is to select input variables as their:
-1. Minimum value
-1. Just above the minimum
-1. A nominal value
-1. Just bellow the maximum
-1. Maximum value
+After applying the *Category Partition* algorithm to these functions, we perform the *Boundary Value Analysis* to discover the cases to be tested, and we describe the unit tests we created based on this method, as well as their outcomes.

+For each partition, we test an *in-point*: a value that makes the condition at hand evaluate to true.
+For each boundary, we test an *on-point*, which corresponds to the value that is exactly on the borderline, therefore being the value that we can see in the condition itself.
+We also test, for each boundary, an *off-point*, which is the value closest to the borderline that flips the condition's result.
+In the cases where the result of the boundary value differs from the result of both its closest values, it is necessary to test two *off-points*, one in each direction.
+Some *out-points* are naturally tested (values that make the condition evaluate to false), since we choose an *in-point* for each condition.

+We tried our best to follow a black-box testing approach, even though the [documentation](https://paginas.fe.up.pt/~jcmc/tvvs/2022-2023/assignments/jtimesched-javadoc/index.html) of the project at hand is non-existent, limited only to the signature of the functions.
+For this reason, we were forced to resort to source code to understand the purpose of some functions, but even in these cases, we tried to just focus on their purpose and not on their functioning, to avoid being influenced when writing the tests.

+As for the naming of test methods, we follow a *MethodName_StateUnderTest_ExpectedBehaviour* approach.

 ### 1) `public void adjustSecondsToday(int secondsToday)`